 10. Handmade Jujube Wooden Yarn Bowl from RuralCarpenter

 The handmade jujube wooden yarn bowl comes in 3 sizes.
 If you have a hard time finding a bowl that will fit your large balls of yarn, the XXL bowl may be the one you are looking for.

 The bowls are made from Indian Sheesham rosewood.
 It is sanded smooth so you will not have any snagging.

 IF YOU ENJOY KNITTING OR CROCHETING, A DIY YARN BOWL CAN MAKE IT EASIER TO COMPLETE YOUR PROJECTS.

 Yarn bowls do not only hold your yarn, but they also help keep it clean.
 The bowl contains the yarn, so it does not roll away and pick up dust, dirt and animal fur.
-A yarn bowl will also keep the yarn tangle-free since it is designed to allow the yarn to unwind smoothly.
+For more crafting projects, here’s a round-up of Potholder Patterns, DIY Horse Hair Pottery, and DIY Wooden Toys.